-You will compare the performance of vanilla binary search trees versus
+You will compare the performance of green binary search trees versus

 red-black trees by reading in a corpus of text, storing the word and phrases

 into a search tree, and then performing operations on the resulting